 Worth noting: “If you want to make this extra authentic use a small amount of liquid smoke (a substitute for cooking with wood smoke).
 It is quite concentrated so ½ teaspoon will be enough to add to the mix before baking,” says Riley.
 Yes, please, bring on the umami.

-Now, if you’ll excuse us, we’ve got some vegan portobello burgers to whip up to accompany these savory slivers.
+Now, if you’ll excuse us, we’re going to go whip up our vegan BLT recipe to accompany these savory slivers.

 Easy Carrot Bacon